jschrempp/TOF/TOF/README.md

 # TOF

-A Particle project named TOF
+A Particle project named TOF.

+Testing the Sparkfun VL53L5CX TOF module.

 ## Welcome to your project!